Janet Adelman: "The Common Liar: An Essay on 'Antony and Cleopatra'"

 In a religious reading of Shakespeare's The Merchant of Venice, Adelman focuses on Shakespeare's unique representation of the historical conflict between Christianity and Judaism during the time.
 Shylock is the principal Jewish character along with his family including Jessica, his daughter, who elopes with Lorenzo and converts to Christianity.
 Adelman points out the great significance in both Jessica's and Shylock's eventual conversions to Christianity.
 Adelman analyzes the significance of Jessica's leave and deceit of her father in the context of Jewish cultural history.
-She approaches the work as she becomes increasingly informed about her religious traditions by attending the Kehilla Community Synagogue in Piedmont, CA.
+She approaches the work as she becomes increasingly informed about her religious traditions by attending the Kehilla Community Synagogue in Piedmont, California.

+Personal life

+Her husband of 33 years, Robert Osserman, said Adelman loved the theater, nature, bird watching and taking walks in Tilden Regional Park.